 Maohi (Polynesian) workers who staffed the Moruroa and Fangataufa test sites from 1966 to 1996 have formed "Moruroa e Tatou" (Moruroa and Us), an association to campaign for compensation from the Government of France for the health effects of their work.
 They have joined with former French military personnel who are members of the Association des Veterans des Essais Nucleaires in France (Association of Nuclear Test Veterans), to campaign for compensation for the health effects of exposure to ionizing radiation.

 Although the French government established a compensation scheme known as the Morin law in 2010, veterans groups have criticized the way the law is being implemented.
 (Of the first 12 cases by French military veterans put before the committee which runs the compensation scheme, only one was granted compensation).
 Living many thousands of miles away from France, Maohi workers often lack the necessary documentation and resources to mount their case for compensation, with many of the archives remaining closed under national security regulations.

-On the occasion of the first International Day against Nuclear Tests the government of Kazakhstan made an important proposal: the establishment of an international fund—to be managed by the United Nations—to support the survivors of nuclear testing.
+Last year, on the first International Day against Nuclear Tests the government of Kazakhstan made an important proposal: the establishment of an international fund—to be managed by the United Nations—to support the survivors of nuclear testing.

 Independent nongovernmental experts, and especially members of affected communities should be invited to participate help develop a multi-year program of action.
 Many nuclear testing survivors are minorities on the own land whose views have too often been overlooked.
 That must no longer be the case.